influxdata/docs-v2/content/influxdb/cloud-serverless/process-data/visualize/grafana.md

       _This credential is ignored when querying {{% product-name %}}, but it cannot be empty._
     - **Password**: Provide an [API token](/influxdb/cloud-serverless/admin/tokens/)
       with read access to the buckets you want to query.
-    - **HTTP Method**: Choose one of the available HTTP request method to use\
-      when querying data:
+    - **HTTP Method**: Choose one of the available HTTP request methods to use when querying data:

         - **POST** ({{< req text="Recommended" >}})
         - **GET**